 The scammers then contact victims via phone calls or pop-up messages, claiming the victim’s device is infected.
 They then offer assistance for a fee and may attempt to gain remote access to the victim’s computer to steal personal information.

-Payments are usually asked to be made via gift cards.
+Payments are usually asked to be made via gift cards or mobile services like Cash App.

 How to protect yourself against phishing: